LiliBodnar/Multi-scale-Modeling-of-Biological-Systems/Assignment_4/README.md

 #### 4 Hours (t = 4h)
 <img src="exercise_1/4hours.png" alt="4_hours" width="300"/>

-**Description**: The spreading slows down, but seems to stop spreading any further.
+**Description**: The spreading significantly slowed down.
 At this time stamp the first 4 layers of plant-cells are infected on the left side of the plant, however the infection haven't reached the center or the right side yet.

 ### Key Observations
 The pathogen secretes a chemical that weakens the cell walls of the neighbouring plant cells.
 With the current diffusion and spreading coefficients, the infection doesn't spread throughout the whole plant, but stops after the first few layers.